 Looking for advice?
 You have choices.
 The Graduate Officer of your academic unit or the academic programs assistant can assist with specific requirements for your program.
 Staff in the School of Graduate Studies are also available to provide general support to graduate students at all stages of their program, from admissions to graduation.
 Whenever you need help, please don’t hesitate to contact Andrew Kim (for academic matters) or Carol Sullivan (for financial matters).
 Alternatively, email our office directly at email@example.com.
 We’ll get back to you within one business day.
 Our office hours are 8:30 a.m. to 5 p.m., Monday to Friday.

 School of Graduate Studies

-Memorial's School of Graduate Studies (SGS) is home to over 3,500 graduate students enrolled in over 100 graduate diploma, and master's and doctoral degree programs.
+The School of Graduate Studies (SGS) is the central academic support unit at Memorial University for approximately 3,800 graduate students enrolled in over 100 graduate diploma, and master's, and doctoral degree programs across three campuses.